Women's Champions League: Wolfsburg beat Barcelona to advance to final | DW | 25.08.2020

 Read more: Wolfsburg 'have the right mentality'

 Perhaps.
-But nobody in head coach Stephan Lerch's squad were under any illusions about the fact that Barca would provide a much sterner test to that posed by Glasgow in the quarterfinals, whom Wolfsburg steamrolled 9-1.
+But nobody in head coach Stephan Lerch's squad was under any illusions about the fact that Barca would provide a much sterner test to that posed by Glasgow in the quarterfinals, when Pernille Harder scored four on the way to a 9-1 walkover for Wolfsburg.

 And if any of Lerch's women had any doubts, they received an early awakening.
-The Nigerian Asisat Oshoala had the first half chance of the match, striking the ball from just inside the Wolfsburg area, but only hit the side netting.
+The Nigerian Asisat Oshoala had the first half-chance of the match, striking the ball from just inside the Wolfsburg area, but only hitting the side netting.

 Then defender Kathrin-Julia Hendrich's inadvertent touch almost put the ball past her own keeper from a corner, but Friedericke Abt alertly touched it around the outside of the bar.
 In fact, the television replay showed that the ball had made contact with Hendrich's hand inside the area, but fortunately for Wolfsburg the referee missed it, and with VAR not in use, the Wölfinnen were off the hook.